LuisS96/Redes_de_Computadoras/Proyects/WirelessCommunicationSystems/Bluetooth/README.md

 University: **CETYS University, Tijuana**

 #### Abstract
+In the following document, the basics of Bluetooth technology will be explained and implemented between two devices.
+The architecture and frame structure will be presented and some cde will be written in order to trasnmit a simple string.

 ## Objective
 Establish a wireless communication using Bluetooth between a transmitter and a receptor to control a process.